v-viksur/architecture-center/docs/microservices/domain-analysis.md

-# Apply domain driven design
+# Designing microservices: Domain analysis

 When designing microservices, one of the biggest challenges is defining the boundaries of individual services.
 The general rule is that a service should do "one thing" &mdash; but putting that rule into practice requires careful thought.